tekuma/curator-portal/README.md

 ## Deployment

-Change to have `"artworkdb": "./remote-dbconf.json"`, and then, build the client-side bundle, and rsync relevant data to the GCE instance:
+`master` branch is supposed to match the site as it is deployed.
+As such, before following the instructions below, increment the version number in package.json, and merge all changes into `master` branch.
+Change server-config.json to have `"artworkdb": "./remote-dbconf.json"`, and then, build the client-side bundle, and rsync relevant data to the GCE instance:

     npm run build
     ./deploy.sh